solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 includes an `AddressLookupTableProgram` class which provides a set of methods to create instructions for managing LUTs.
 These methods include:

-- `createLookupTable` - creates a new LUT's account
+- `createLookupTable` - creates a new LUT account
 - `freezeLookupTable` - makes an existing LUT immutable
 - `extendLookupTable` - adds addresses to an existing LUT
 - `deactivateLookupTable` - puts a LUT in a “deactivation” period before it can be closed
-- `closeLookupTable` - permanently closes a LUT's account
+- `closeLookupTable` - permanently closes a LUT account

 #### Create a lookup table